chihsinh/repo-finder/README.md

 While searching, users can choose to filter repositories in certain languages.
 If no specific language is selected, the application searches for corresponding repositories in all languages.

 ##### Sort
-Users can sort the results by name, language and number of stars.
+Users can sort the results by name, language and number of stars, by clicking on the column names.

 ### References
 - [@octokit/rest](https://octokit.github.io/rest.js/v18)